mattermost/docs/source/process/bug-fix-release.md

         - Submit a PR for changelog against the `vX.X-documentation` branch and add a `Work in Progress` label for it
         - Submit a PR to change version number in `docs/source/conf.py` against the `vX.X-documentation` branch
 3. Logistics:
-    - Close the release in Jira ([releases page](https://mattermost.atlassian.net/projects/PLT?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased))
+    - Close the release in Jira both for server and mobile ([releases page](https://mattermost.atlassian.net/projects/PLT?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased))
         - If there are many unresolved tickets in the current release, ask the release manager to review the ticket queue
         - Otherwise, release the fix version (Actions > [...] > Release)
 4. Build: